johnrobertwilson/jrw-dot-com-jekyll-source/_posts/articles/2015-01-29-space-story.md

 [TODO: Something bad happens to Tully here.
 He is forced to kill someone that he knows.
 He sets the charges and heads for an escape pod.]

 The cannons on the south tower were too busy trained on the incoming fleet to notice the disaster pod floating up.
-All of a sudden the entirety of the fleet came into view.
-Tully noticed several new warships, weaponized pleasure cruisers and freighters that had turrents welded to their hulls.
-It was like the whole Martian population had united to stop Earth.
+Suddenly the entirety of the fleet came into view.
+Tully noticed several new warships, weaponized pleasure cruisers, spitfires and freighters that had turrents welded to their hulls.
+It was like the whole Martian population had joined the fleet.
+Rightly so, this was the first fleet of Mars.